McAlister/PlayItForward/README.md

 # PlayItForward
-Code for tracking Magic the Gathering Player Demographics and providing Push Notification of pairings.
+Code for tracking Magic the Gathering Player Demographics.